 DHL and FedEx have offices here, but we just haven’t had time to find out how to receive mail from the States.
 It really hasn’t been high on our list because it’s nice not getting junk mail.
 Our one-page electric and water bills are delivered to the security guard at the gate and he distributes them among the residents.
 We placed our first order with Amazaon.mx 3 weeks ago, but it still hasn’t arrived.
 Maybe one more week…

 We have our Mexican phone for $15 a month, and we have a Google phone for business communication back to the States but it costs money every time we use it.
-We’ve tried Whatsapp, Viber, Skype and Facebook Messenger just to chat with friends and family, but sometimes the connection drops.
-If anyone has a suggestion on the best communication method available, please let us know!
+We’ve tried Whatsapp, Viber, Skype and Facebook Messenger to chat with friends and family, but sometimes the connection drops.
+You get what you pay for when it’s free!

 I’m sure other things will come up, but for now I think we’ve done well getting settled into our new life.